 What?
 Confusing and unprofessional.

-If the Podcast is not released yet, don’t link to it, also call it PODCAST or AUDIO – not some random name that only means something to you the producer.
+Just call it PODCAST or AUDIO – not some random name that only means something to you the creator.
 Same with the title “dusty shelf”.

 About Page and Contact Page

-You need these pages, they can go either in the menu at the top or in the footer.
+You need these pages, they can go either in the menu at the top menu or in the footer or both.
+Really up to you.
 People who put these items in the footer do so because they have more important things to link to in the main menu and the about page and contact page are secondary.

 Drop down menus should be used sparingly for your navigation bar.
 If every item in your navigation bar has an additional 3-4 item drop down menu you’re over doing it.